 WIlliam "Bill" J. Ray is a resipratory therapist in the NICU at Wolfson Children’s Hospital.
 He holds a national certification in neonatal transport and is a member of the Baptist Medical Center LGBTQ Committee.
 He is an important part of the committee as he assists with signs, registration, and helping answer questions and checking everyone in.
 In his spare time, Bill enjoys scuba diving and riding his motorcycle.

 Jenny Harper, RN; BSN; PICC Line Certified

 Jenny Harper is a registered nurse in the NICU at Memorial Hospital Jacksonville.
 She serves her unit by precepting and working with students to get them engaged during their observations.
 She also serves as a relief charge nurse when needed.
 Jenny serves the symposium committee by coordinating the Julianne Andre Memorial Nursing Student Scholarship applicants and attendees.
 In her spare time, Jenny spends most of her time dedicated to her two children.

 Amanda Broach, BSN; RNC-NIC

-Amanda Broach BSN, RN is the Assistant Nurse Manager in Wolfson Children’s Hospital NICU.
+Amanda Broach BSN, RN is the LEad Assistant Nurse Manager in Wolfson Children’s Hospital NICU.
 She serves as a resource for the nurses and staff in the unit.
 She has served the unit as a preceptor, charge nurse, Unit Council Chair, and participates in the NICU's initiative with a focus on central line access blood stream infections.
 She strives to keep the staff updated/educated on system initiatives and unit updates.
 In 2015, she was recognized by her peers as a Distinguished Caregiver for going beyond the call of duty for the staff and received an award from the Great 100 Nurses of NE FL in 2019.
 She serves the committee as their technology coordinator and is responsible for updating the website and all social media accounts.